matt-dray/tidyswirl/README.md

 ### Tidyswirl

 This repository contains a Swirl course where each lesson is about one the major packages of [the tidyverse](https://www.tidyverse.org/).
-The goal is to promote personal and active learning of the tidyverse suite, which continues to grow in popularity in the R community.[^package-format]
+The goal is to promote personal and active learning of the tidyverse suite, which continues to grow in popularity in the R community.

+Note that this course teaches on a package-by-package basis, even though you would use functions from multiple packages in a typical tidyverse workflow.
+This is [recorded in an issue](https://github.com/matt-dray/tidyswirl/issues/6).

 ## Use Tidyswirl